neerajk555/SQL-Training-exercise/module-03-data-types-functions/02-Guided-Step-by-Step.md

 Three 15–20 minute activities.
 Practice cleansing and transforming data with MySQL functions.

+## 📋 Before You Start

+### Learning Objectives
+Through these guided activities, you will:
+- Clean and standardize messy real-world data
+- Chain multiple functions together for complex transformations
+- Handle NULL values and edge cases safely
+- Convert between data types properly
+- Build production-ready data cleaning queries

+### How to Execute
+**Follow this process for each activity:**
+1. **Run the complete setup** (DROP through INSERT)
+2. **Execute each step** incrementally
+3. **Verify checkpoints** match your results
+4. **Study common mistakes** before attempting the full solution
+5. **Review the complete solution** with detailed comments
+6. **Answer discussion questions** for deeper insights

 **Beginner Tip:** Follow each step carefully and check the checkpoint results.
 If something doesn't match, pause and review before moving on.
 Learning SQL is about building understanding step-by-step!

 ---